Belgian root crop kit maker Dewulf has launched a new high-capacity self-propelled potato harvester that claims to be kinder to the soil and the crop.

-The four-row Enduro will sit alongside Dewulf’s other self-propelled harvester range, which includes its two-row R3060, four-row tracked Kwatro and similar Kwatro Extreme designed for those with 90cm beds.
+The four-row Enduro will sit alongside the manufacturer’s existing other self-propelled harvester ranges, including its two-row R3060, four-row tracked Kwatro and similar Kwatro Extreme designed for those with 90cm beds.

-The main difference between the Enduro and Kwatro is that the former sits on wheels instead of tracks, appealing to large-scale growers and contractors who spend a lot of time on the road.
+The main difference between the Enduro and Kwatro is that the former sits on wheels instead of tracks, appealing to large-scale growers and contractors who spend a fair amount of time on the road.

-Dewulf’s designers have shifted its weight over a twin-axle configuration at the rear, which helps take weight off the single axle and narrow tyres at the front, spreading the bulk over four 750/65 R26 tyres at the back.
+Dewulf’s designers have shifted its weight over a twin-axle configuration at the rear, where the four 750/65 R26 tyres help spread the load and take weight off the single axle and narrow tyres at the front.

-Alliance 270/95 R48 VFs on the front and Michelin 750/65 R26 VFs on the rear are optional extras if buyers want to reduce ground pressure further.
+Other tyre options include Alliance 270/95 R48 VFs on the front and Michelin 750/65 R26 VFs on the rear for buyers keen to reduce ground pressure further.